15 Dec 2021Mont Marte

 One of the best things about palette knife painting is how easy it is to remove wet paint or mistakes.

-Simply scrap away the paint to remove, working in an up-and-down motion, or use this technique to remove harsh lines and create a softer focus.
+Simply scrape away the paint to remove, working in an up-and-down motion, or use this technique to remove harsh lines and create a softer focus.

 8. Spread the paint for even texture